 Gallery Opening at Tidal Art Centre

 This is a gallery opening for Edward Fu-Chen Juan and his mentor Brigitte Potter-Mael's collaborative exhibition at the Tidal Art Centre in Lund, BC.
 They will showcase their one-month long residency artworks with foraged local plant of monotype, wood relief itaglio, and silkscreen printmaking.
-In coordination with COVID-19 guidelines, please RSVP ahead of the attendance.
+In coordination with COVID-19 guidelines, please RSVP ahead of the attendance by emailing the contact below.
 There will be limited complimentary beverage with participants bringing their own drink ware.
-The gallery will assign specific time for each participant.
-Facial mask wearing is required.
+The gallery will assign specific time for each participant's arrival and duration of stay.
+Facial mask wearing and physical distancing is required.
+If you are showing any symptoms or feeling ill please stay home.

 This event is free.